grafana/grafana/docs/sources/features/datasources/graphite.md

 Occasionally one would like to see multiple time series plotted on the same graph.
 For example we might want to see how the CPU is being utilized on a machine.
 You might initially create the graph by adding a query for each time series, such as `cpu.percent.user.g`, `cpu.percent.system.g`, and so on.
-This results in *n* queries made to the data source, which is inefficent.
+This results in *n* queries made to the data source, which is inefficient.

 To be more efficient one can use wildcards in your search, returning all the time series in one query.
 For example, `cpu.percent.*.g`.